asaavi30/Accenture-North-America-Job-Simulation-Forage/README.md

 ## Write stories for a new feature to help plan the next sprint.

+### Solution: User Stories and Acceptance Criteria
-### Solution: Task 4 outlines user stories and acceptance criteria for an e-commerce platform.
+Task 4 outlines user stories and acceptance criteria for an e-commerce platform.
 These stories cover various functionalities related to shopping cart management, checkout process, and order notifications.

 #### Key Stories: